-I have never enjoyed depicting ordinary natural landscapes.
+I have never enjoyed depicting ordinary pastoral landscapes.
 Nor do I romanticize the view.
 I portray the world in the colors of direct eye to canvas translation.
 I open the perspective as an invitation to the viewer.
-I am only comfortable outside if I am around people.
-That way there is usually something to say about the location and the local society.
+When I'm outside painting I enjoy people being around the area going about their usual day.
+That way there is usually something to say about the location and the local community.
 This inner narration often finds its way into the compositions.

 I prefer an urban landscape, using it as a scaffold to discuss the human narrative.

 I have always worked in oils.
 While at the University of Oregon in Eugene, I had a steel bike cart made to carry canvasses as large as 4 ft. one way, and as long the other way as I dare carry.